+5 Learni Learning outcomes and competences:

+Domain competence: After attending the course, the students will be able to

-- select the most suitable semiconductor technology for a given problem, - run the complete design process of a high-frequency integrated circuit, - and to characterize fabricated samples.
+• r select the most suitable semiconductor technology for a given problem, run the complete design process of a high-frequency integrated circuit, and to characterize fabricated samples.

+Key qualifications: The students

-- can use of methodic knowledge for systematic problem analysis, - include aspects of fabrication technology and economy into complex optimization problems, - get familiar with the CAD system ADS, which is commonly used in industry - and gain foreign language competences related to the field.
+can use of methodic knowledge for systematic problem analysis, include aspects of fabrication technology and economy into complex optimization proble get familiar with the CAD system ADS, which is commonly used in industry and gain foreign language competences related to the field.

+6 Asses sments:

+⊠Final module exam (MAP) □Module exam ( (MP) □Part ial module exams (MTP)

-zu Type of examination Duration or Weighting for the Type of Oralimation scope module grade a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100%
+zu Type of examination Duration or Weighting for the

+Zu Type of examination scope module grade

+a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100%

+7 Study Achievement:

+none

+8 Prerequisites for participation in examinations:

+None

-9 Prerequisites for assigning credits: The credit points are awarded after the module examination (MAP) was passed.
+9 Prereq uisites for assigning credits:

+The cre edit points are awarded after the module exam nination (MAP) was passed.

-10 Weighing for overall grade: The module is weighted according to the number of credits (factor 1).
+10 Weighing for overall grade:

+Reuse in degree courses:

-Prof. Dr. Andreas Thiede
+Module coordinator:Prof. Dr. Andreas Thiede